Traffic Tickets a/k/a Traffic Citations

 Guilford County (Greensboro and High Point)

-Attorney John O’Neal has also handled traffic tickets in the following counties: Rowan, Cleveland, Iredell, Mecklenburg, Cabarrus, Gaston, Burke, Catawba, Lincoln, McDowell, Alexander, Buncombe, Watauga, Stokes, Wilkes, Yadkin, Surry, Davidson, Davie, Durham, Johnston, Wake, Nash, Edgecombe, Wilson, Richmond, Lee, Vance, Granville, Perquimans, Pasquotank, Cumberland, Hertford, Martin, Scotland, Hoke, Craven, Jones, Lenoir, Wayne, Pitt, Duplin, Carteret, Beaufort, Onslow, Duplin, New Hanover, Watauga, Harnett, and Haywood.
+Attorney John O’Neal has also handled traffic tickets in the following counties: Anson, Union, Montgomery, Rowan, Cleveland, Iredell, Mecklenburg, Cabarrus, Gaston, Burke, Catawba, Lincoln, McDowell, Alexander, Buncombe, Watauga, Stokes, Wilkes, Yadkin, Surry, Davidson, Davie, Caswell, Durham, Johnston, Wake, Nash, Edgecombe, Wilson, Richmond, Lee, Vance, Granville, Perquimans, Pasquotank, Cumberland, Hertford, Martin, Scotland, Hoke, Craven, Jones, Lenoir, Wayne, Pitt, Duplin, Carteret, Beaufort, Onslow, Duplin, New Hanover, Columbus, Watauga, Harnett, and Haywood.
 Depending on the situation, he can appear in other counties on an as-needed basis.

-SPECIAL SITUATION: If you are facing a suspension of your drivers license due to your failure to have current, valid liability insurance on your vehicle at the time of a collision, you should contact attorney John O’Neal immediately!
+♦ LICENSE SUSPENSIONS FOR INSURANCE/ACCIDENT ISSUES: If you are facing a suspension of your driver’s license due to your failure to have current, valid liability insurance on your vehicle at the time of a collision, you should contact attorney John O’Neal immediately!
 If you were not at fault for the collision you may be able to prevent the license suspension but do not try to handle this yourself….